-Lectures, Course Readings, and Course Materials
+Lectures, Course Textbook, and Course Requirements

 This course involves a significant in-person lecture/demonstration/practical component.
-This means that important material will be presented on a weekly basis in class, and will include standard lecture information, data collection for lab projects, and hands-on lab demonstration and practical experience in data manipulation and analyses (e.g., data manipulation in Excel, analysis of time series information using DADiSP, conducting statistical analyses).
+This means that important material will be presented on a weekly basis in class, and will include standard lecture information, hands-on lab demonstrations, and practical experience in data manipulation and analyses (e.g., data manipulation in Excel, conducting statistical analyses).
 Please note that you are responsible for all material covered in class, and that this material will not be fully provided at other times (i.e., office hours).
 In other words, you are expected to attend class on a weekly basis!